 The Most Common Types of Addiction

 Cannabis is the most used illegal drug in the world.
 It is the most trafficked and grown as well.
 Marijuana use disorder can become an addiction in severe cases.
-Data suggests that 30% of people who regularly use marijuana have some level of marijuana use disorder.
-When young people start using Cannabis at the age of 18, they are more likely to exhibit types of addictive behaviors than an adult would.
-The disorder is associated with dependence where you will feel withdrawal symptoms when you stop using marijuana.
-These symptoms include; moodiness, sleep difficulties, a decrease in appetite, cravings, restlessness, and possible physical discomfort.
+When young people start using cannabis at the age of 18, they are more likely to exhibit types of addictive behaviors than an adult would.
+The disorder is associated with dependence, where you will feel withdrawal symptoms when you stop using marijuana.
+These symptoms include:

-Cocaine is a well-liked drug in the party scene due to the positive effects on your mood, the ability to motivate as well as a quick boost of energy.
+Cocaine is a well-liked drug in the party scene due to its positive effects on your mood, the ability to motivate, as well as a quick boost of energy.
 This is what has made it so commonly used among both youth and adults.
 Cocaine can be administered by smoking, snorting, or taking it intravenously.

-Prescription opioids have are meant to provide pain relief but it has been found to be highly addictive.
-Doctors had originally prescribed drugs like Oxycodone, Morphine, and Percocet.
-Across the U.S, prescription opioid pain relievers are commonly used an abused.
+Prescription opioids are meant to provide pain relief, but it has been found to be highly addictive.
+Doctors had originally prescribed drugs like oxycodone, morphine, and Percocet.
+Across the U.S., prescription opioid pain relievers are commonly used and abused.

 If you can’t take your hands off your video game console, it is possible that you’re addicted to video games.
-Research shows that video game addiction is possible and that it’s boys or men that fall into this category.
-One study revealed that 1 in 10 people between the ages of 8 and 18 are considered an out of control “gamer.”
-Addictions for video games can be treated with counseling.
+Research shows that video game addiction is possible and that it’s primarily boys or men that fall into this category.
+One study revealed that 10% of people between the ages of eight and 18 are considered an out-of-control gamers.
+Addictions to video games can be treated with counseling.

 Sex and Pornography

-A healthy interest in sex with someone you love is normal but when someone becomes intoxicated with risky sex, it becomes a problem.
+A healthy interest in sex with someone you love is normal, but when someone becomes intoxicated with risky sex, it becomes a problem.
 Sex addiction can cause obvious problems in a marriage.
 The person with the addiction will usually have sex in an unsafe situation because they can’t see past their needs.
-For those who are addicted to sex or pornography, they may make poor choices that could include illegal activities while risking their health.
+Those who are addicted to sex or pornography, may make poor choices that could include illegal activities while risking their health.

 Smoking can quickly become addictive and causes major health problems.
 With every drag a person breathes in, they release over 4,000 toxins into their body.
-One of these toxins is Nicotine, the addictive substance in the cigarette.
-It enters their blood and then into the brain, causing an increase in blood rate, respiration, and the heartbeat.
-Smoking temporarily inhibits the pancreas’ ability to produce insulin.
-Nicotine causes a high due to reaching pleasure centers in the brain which only lasts a few minutes.
-Those who chew tobacco are also at risk of becoming addicted as Nicotine goes into the blood and affects the brain in the same way.
+One of these toxins is nicotine, the addictive substance in cigarettes.
+Nicotine causes a high due to reaching pleasure centers in the brain, which only lasts a few minutes.
+Those who chew tobacco are also at risk of becoming addicted as nicotine goes into the blood and affects the brain in the same way.